Decide what to study

 - MAS183 - Statistical Data Analysis

-We also offer an intensive Tropical Marine Biology short course which offers you a once-in-a-lifetime opportunity to visit the World Heritage-listed Ningaloo Reef and study a living coral reef ecosystem.
+We also offer an intensive Tropical Marine Biology and StoryTelling in Australia short courses, which offer you a once-in-a-lifetime opportunity to study intensively and earn credit towards your home degree all within the magnificent setting of Western Australia, including World Heritage-listed Ningaloo Reef and Karijini National Park.

 What will my study at Murdoch be worth back home?